 - If you don’t stir the peanut butter into the candy, you’ll end up with clumps of hardened candy coating in your fudgy hearts.

-- Pour into molds.
+Pour the fudge into molds.

 - I filled my Wilton Silicone Heart molds about 2/3 of the way and the same for the cookie cutters.